-The a control-volume technique is used in which the governing equations are integrated over a control volume to obtain an algebraic equation that can be solved numerically.
-Integration of Equation (3-1) over a control volume shown in Figure 3-1:
+The CMS uses a control-volume technique in which the governing equations are integrated over each control volume to obtain an algebraic equation that can be solved numerically.
+Integration of Eq.
+(147) over a contral volume shown in Figure 10 and application of the Green theorem yields: